This is the story of how this Victorian sailing ship came to be sitting on dry land at the Ulster Transport Museum in Cultra.

 The following day, in the pouring rain, Result set sail on her final sea voyage from Carrickfergus to Belfast.

-On board were dignitaries from the Ulster Folk & Transport Museum and Carrickfergus Council.
+On board were dignitaries from the museum and Carrickfergus council.

 Upon arrival in Belfast she was moored at Donegal Quay.
 Due to her historic significance, Belfast Harbour Commissioners kindly provided Result with these berthing facilities for free.